Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

     ) external;

     /**
-     * @notice Queue deallocate slashable magnitude for an operator.
-     * For each strategy, takes an array of magnitude adjustments(increments)
-     * and deallocates them to their respective operatorSets.
-These deallocations are queued
-     * and can be completable 21 days(in blocks) from now.
-     * NOTE: queued deallocations are still subject to slashing until completed.
+     * @notice Queues a set of magnitude adjustments to decrease the slashable stake of an operator set for the given operator for the given strategy.
+     * The deallocations will take effect 21 days from calling.
+In order for the operator to have their nonslashable magnitude increased, they must call the contract again to complete the deallocation.
+Stake deallocations are still subject to slashing 21 days have passed since queuing.
      *
-     * @param operator address to increase allocations for
+     * @param operator address to decrease allocations for
-     * @param deallocations array of magnitude adjustments for multiple strategies and
-     * corresponding operator sets
+     * @param deallocations array of magnitude adjustments for multiple strategies and corresponding operator sets
      * @param operatorSignature signature of the operator if msg.sender is not the operator
      * @return queuedDeallocations the queued deallocation structs used as inputs to completeDeallocation */